 If you decide to visit campus, we recommend you consult our list of local resources, including restaurants and lodging, as well as directions to Princeton’s campus.
 Visitor parking is located in Lot 23 along Faculty Road on the south end of campus.

-Join us for a student-led tour of our beautiful 600-acre campus.
+Join us for an in-person admission information session and/or a student-led tour of our beautiful 600-acre campus

-Your Orange Key tour guides will share their Princeton experience with you as you stroll through the heart of the University and learn more about our history, traditions and academic programs.
-Tour lasts approximately 60-minutes and does not enter campus buildings.
+On weekdays, we offer in-person Admission Information Session and a student-led campus tour.
+Weekend visitors will have the opportunity to register for a student-led tour.
+Your tour guides will share their Princeton experience with you as you stroll through the heart of the University and learn more about our history, traditions and academic programs.
 Registration is required and space is limited.

 Take a self-guided campus tour via your smartphone.